junxit/us-congress-bills-110/metadata.md

 - 2007-01-24 — Introduced in House
 - 2007-01-24 — Introduced in House
 - 2007-01-24 — Referred to the House Committee on Foreign Affairs.
+- 2007-02-05 — Referred to the Subcommittee on Africa and Global Health.
+- 2007-02-15 — Committee Consideration and Mark-up Session Held.
+- 2007-02-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-03-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-06 — Considered as unfinished business. (consideration: CR H2208)
+- 2007-03-06 — Considered under suspension of the rules. (consideration: CR H2172-2174)
+- 2007-03-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+98.
+- 2007-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-06 — Mr. Payne moved to suspend the rules and agree to the resolution, as amended.
+- 2007-03-06 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 121). (text: CR H2172)
+- 2007-03-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 121).(text: CR H2172)